loganmhb/qrep/README.md

 `term` is interpreted as a Python regular expression, directly.
 Use at your own risk.

 # Coming soon
-- More than one match per line
-- Support for regex groups in `replacement`
 - Update files in place
 - Recursive searches of directories